xiwu5/mastermind-copilot/README.md

 ### Get Familiar

-Take time to read through the Wave 1 implementation requirements and the tests for Wave 1.
-Write down your questions, and spend some time going through your understanding of the requirements and tests.
-Make sure you can run the tests and see them fail.
+Take time to read through the Wave implementation requirements and the tests for each Wave.
+- Write down your questions, and spend some time going through your understanding of the requirements and tests.
+- Make sure you can run the tests and see them fail.

 ### Wave 1: Game Setup, Validate Guesses, and Game End Conditions